Henschien Lake today as viewed from the site of the Henschien farmhouse

-Leslie Henschein became a barber and moved off to Minneapolis during the 1920's so it was probably Otto and Vernie Henschien that young Elmo Wick saw playing Hardangers with it grandfather.
+Leslie Henschein became a barber and moved off to Minneapolis during the 1920's so it was probably Otto and Vernie Henschien that young Elmo Wick saw playing hardangers with his grandfather.

 Elmo was clear in his writing that Otto and Vern played this tune on "Hardangers".
 However, this tune as written is not a hardanger tune.
 The B part is simply too high.
 We believe that Elmo took some artistic license in writing down this piece and at the very least he moved the B part up an octave.
-If you do that there are some convenient double stops which become available when you play this on a Hardanger.
+If you play the B part of Elmo's version down one octave there are some convenient double stops which become available when you play this on a hardanger.
 More likely than not Elmo was trying to make this piece more interesting and challenging so that it would make a good contest piece.
 He did not document what he heard, but rather he documented what he remembered.

 Otto and Vernie lived out their years working as farm laborers in the area around New London and Sunburg, MN.
 The old farmhouse and its surrounding land was donated to the State of Minnesota by a descendent in the 1990s and the site of the Henschein farmhouse, overlooking Henschein Lake, where Elmo heard his grandfather play with the Henschein brothers is now a part of Sibley State Park.

 Many thanks to the Minnesota Department of Natural Resources and Sibley State Park